lsst-dm/dmtn-308/index.rst

 ~~~~~~~~~~

 - PostgreSQL has been used to store PPDB data at the USDF but not at the expected data volumes.
 At most, a few months of data have been stored, though there is an ongoing system test to generate and store a years worth of data.
-- The PostgreSQL database engine running in a single server mode has a number of inherent limitations which would prevent it from effectively scaling to the required data volumes.
+- The PostgreSQL database engine running in a single server mode has a number of inherent limitations which would prevent it from effectively scaling to the required data volumes of any retention scenario currently being considered.
    - According to its `published limits <https://www.postgresql.org/docs/current/limits.html>`_ , PostgreSQL has a maximum table size of 32 TB, which given an estimated data volume of 70 TB per year, would be exceeded in the first few years of operations.
    - Though theoretically supporting unlimited database size with table partitioning, practical constraints such as query performance degradation, index management overhead, and maintenance tasks (e.g., vacuum and analyze) make the platform impractical for datasets with a magnitude of hundreds of terabytes.
+Practical experience suggests that the system would actually degrade significantly before coming close to the theoretical limits.
-   - Backup and restore operations for large datasets (e.g., > 100 TB) become increasingly time-consuming and operationally challenging.
+   - Backup and restore operations for large datasets (e.g., > 100 TB) become increasingly time-consuming and operationally challenging and may actually become technically infeasible at a certain point.
    - Vertical scaling of PostgreSQL is limited by hardware constraints, such as I/O, memory, and CPU, which can be a bottleneck for large datasets.
 - Overall, given these constraints and limitations, **a single PostgreSQL instance cannot scale to the data volume requirements under any retention scenario which is being considered.**